 Police detain Father Jorge “Chueco” Romero during a pensioners’ protest in Buenos Aires, Argentina.
 Members of the “Opción por los Pobres” (Option for the Poor) clergy have joined weekly demonstrations against pension freezes and cuts to essential medical coverage.
+While Romero was thrown to the ground, he was later released.

 In a time when independent photojournalism is increasingly vulnerable, donations from people like you give us the ability to work globally with photographers who believe in the power of photography to inspire change.
 Support World Press Photo today.